Swasti38/WRO-test-repo/README.md

 When building VectorX, we had 3 simple goals - keeping the electronics stable, making the reaction time as fast as possible, and creating a car that runs reliably.

 * **Two Brains -** We split up the computing work so nothing gets overloaded.
 The **Raspberry Pi 5** handles the camera feed and obstacle detection (OpenCV).
 The **Arduino Uno** reacts to this by moving the steering servo, adjusting motor speed, and reading sensor inputs.
-* **Car-Style Steering -** VectorX steers like a real car - the front wheels use Ackermann steering to turn smoothly, and the rear axle uses a mechanical differential so the back wheels can spin at slightly different speeds during sharp turns.
+* **Car-Style Steering -** VectorX steers like a real car - the front wheels use **Ackermann steering** to turn smoothly, and the rear axle uses a **mechanical differential** so the back wheels can spin at slightly different speeds during sharp turns.
-* **Separate Power Domains:** When DC motors accelerate fast, they draw sudden current spikes that can drop voltage and force the Raspberry Pi to crash (a brownout).
+* **Smart Power Supply -** Fast DC motors drain the battery power while accelerating, causing the Raspberry Pi to crash (a brownout).
 To stop this, our 11.1V battery powers the motors directly, while a regulated 5V buck converter powers the Pi, Arduino, and sensors—all linked safely through a common ground.
 * **Combining Multiple Sensors -** No single sensor is perfect, and the track is always changing.
-Instead of relying on just one input, we combine our wide-angle camera (Pi Camera Module 3), laser distance sensors (ToF), and gyroscope (IMU) to double-check every movement & increase accuracy.
+Instead of relying on just one input, we combine our **wide-angle camera (Pi Camera Module 3), laser distance sensors (ToF), and gyroscope (IMU)** to double-check every movement & increase accuracy.

 ---
 ### 1.4 System Overview